 How to Use

-Take these medicines as told by your doctor, nurse or pharmacist.
+Take these medicines as told by your health care team.
 Do not skip doses of the medicine.
 Do not stop taking the medicine before you talk to your doctor.

 Your health care team will choose your “dosing weight.”
 This helps to set the dose you take.
 This may not be the same as your current weight at any given time.

 These medicines are very strong even in small doses.
-Please make sure you talk with your doctor, nurse and pharmacist.
-It is important that you understand your dosing plan.
+Make sure you talk with your health care team.
+It is important that you understand the dosing plan.

 Please call your specialty pharmacy with any questions.